Hawaii Sales Tax

 The GET applies to all retail sales of tangible personal property and services, with few exceptions.
 These exceptions include prescription drugs in some instances, as well as some medical devices, and all sales to the federal government are exempt.
 Overall, though, any item purchased at retail is subject to a GET charge being added to it.

 The 0.5% GET rate that applies to wholesaling also covers manufacturing, producing, providing wholesale services, and the business activities of disabled people.
+There is a 0.15% tax rate for insurance commission as well.
 In addition to retail sales, the 4% GET rate applies to other business activities, including renting, leasing real property, construction contracting, and earning commissions.

 When it comes to providing services, any that are performed in Hawaii are subject to the GET even if the company doing the work or providing the workers is based elsewhere.
-The GET does not apply, however, to goods shipped by a Hawaii-based company to a customer in another state or country.
+The GET does not apply, however, to goods shipped by a Hawaii-based company to a customer in another state or country, however, the state or country to which those items are shipped may have economic nexus laws of their own that you should be aware of.

-You must apply for a GET license before you can begin doing business in Hawaii.
-This can be done in person or by mail by filling out the State of Hawaii Basic Business Application BB-1 Packet that can be found on the state website.
+You must apply for a GET license before you can begin doing business in Hawaii to ensure tax compliance.
+This can be done in person or by mail by filling out the State of Hawaii Basic Business Application BB-1 Packet that can be found on the state tax website.
 You can also apply online directly through the Hawaii Business Express portal.
 There is a one-time fee to apply of $20, and the license does not need to be renewed.

 Regardless of your method of filing or your filing frequency, your GET returns will be due on the 20th of the month following the close of the period in question.
 For annual filers, that will mean a due date of January 20th of the following year.
 If the due date falls on a weekend or holiday, it is pushed back to the next business day.